 Blog > Customer Loyalty

-6 ways to increase consumer loyalty with a consumer loyalty program
+6 ways to increase customer loyalty with a loyalty program

 Customer loyalty is waning.
 And one of the reasons is because companies get loyalty wrong—they confuse satisfaction with loyalty.
 Just because a customer is satisfied with your product or service does not mean that they won’t turn to another provider at the first opportunity they get for a better price.
 To avoid this, you have to create a differentiated customer experience.
 Studies have shown that acquiring a new customer is 5 times more expensive than retaining an existing one.
 An effective strategy, if well implemented, to increase loyalty involves the savvy execution of a customer loyalty program.
 Loyalty programs help retain customers, bring recurring revenue, maximize the lifetime value of a customer, and help create long term relationships by keeping customers happy and delivering value.
 Your loyalty program structure will depend on your business model and customers, but there are some guidelines you should follow to make sure you create a compelling loyalty program: